Cybersecurity Concepts

 • Cyberattacks, e.g., DoS/DDoS, energy depletion attack in the case of an IoT node.

-• Data damage, corruption, or losses during transportation or storage and retrieval that prevent authorised users and applications from having access to the data when needed.
+• Data damage, corruption, or losses during transportation or storage and retrieval that prevent authorised users and applications from accessing the data when needed.

-• Bandwidth bottlenecks and link failures in the communication network that interfere with the transfer of data to users and applications that need them.
+• Bandwidth bottlenecks and link failures in the communication network that interfere with data transfer to users and applications that need them.

 • Data to the computing, communication and storage infrastructure resulting from natural disasters, theft, vandalisation, political unrest, or conflict.